acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/api-modules.md

 You can retrieve each window and get certain information about it such as the list of tabs it hosts.

-Again: you can't access the content hosted by the window using this API.
+Again: you can't access the content hosted by the window using this API, and if you want to do this use the [`page-mod`](#module/addon-kit/page-mod) API.

 ## Dealing with Data ##

 ### [simple-storage](#module/addon-kit/simple-storage) ###

 This module provides your add-on with persistent storage.
-Your add-on has a limited amount of space and will be notified when it exceeds its quota.

 ### [self](#module/api-utils/self) ###

+Using this module you can access any files you have included in your add-on's `data` directory.

+For example: if your add-on uses [content scripts](#guide/web-content) and you have chosen to supply them as separate files, you use `self` to retrieve them.
+Similarly, if your add-on includes an icon or some HTML content to display in a [`panel`](#module/addon-kit/panel) you can store the files in your `data` directory and retrieve them using `self`.

-This module gives your add-on access to its [Program ID](#guide/program-id) and any data bundled with it such as icons, HTML content to be displayed in a user interface component or a content script.
+This module also gives your add-on access to its [Program ID](#guide/program-id).

-Note that this module is in the [api-utils](#package/api-utils) package.
+Note that this module is in the [`api-utils`](#package/api-utils) package.